AlbumPlays includes a facility to assist you to send a Problem Report.

 - it is just a convenience option

-- Your email credentials are encrypted
+- Your email credentials are protected

 - should you also take the additional option to allow AlbumPlays to store your credentials, they are encrypted before storage

-- the encryption key is not stored
+- your personal encryption key is not stored

 - you will need to re-supply the encryption key each time your credentials are used to send a Problem Report